 So, to make the journey as easy and seamless as possible, a list of steps has been curated for you to delve into Google AdWords campaigns and create profitable campaigns from scratch.

-Step No 1: Determine Customer Demand
+1. Determine Customer Demand

 Customer demand is the first and one of the most critical steps.
 This is because it forms the whole basis around which your Google AdWords campaign is created.
 If your clients don't search for your product or service on Google, then it is implausible that the search advertising site AdWords will work for you.
 It would help verify that the search volume is available before you become too excited about creating your first campaign.
 The Keyword Suggestion Tool for Google AdWords is the best option to determine the search volume.
 You type in phrases that you think customers are looking for, and Google tells you other similar words.
 Google will also tell you how often those sentences are searched, how competitive AdWords are with keywords, and how much each keyword costs to advertise.
 All this information helps you to determine your first campaign keywords.
 But first, there are specific questions you must ask yourself before finally settling on a keyword to advertise for your Google AdWords campaign.

-Step No 2: Determine the Cost of Advertisement
+2. Determine the Cost of Advertisement